 Gaps in knowledge are summarized in Table 4.
 Several gaps exist in the geographic coverage of this review.
 This review does not include a single study from the East Siberian Sea, Laptev Sea, Kara Sea, and only a few studies from the Barents Sea, Baffin Bay, and the Canadian Arctic Archipelago.
 The majority of studies were in the Beaufort Sea, Greenland Sea (Fram Strait), and the Chukchi Sea.
 Given the higher volume of vessel traffic transiting through the Northern Sea Route, it can be assumed that ambient sound levels are generally higher in areas along that route compared to the Northwest Passage during the summer months.
 However, this cannot be confirmed without data.
-Studies on ambient sound levels should be conducted in all of these areas where studies have not been conducted yet.
-Studies should also be conducted over long-term in order to monitor changing ambient sound levels.
+There would be strong benefits to conducting studies on ambient sound levels in all of these areas where studies have not been conducted yet.
+Studies conducted over long-term would be most beneficial in order to monitor changing ambient sound levels.
 Moreover, a large number of acoustic moorings exist throughout many parts of the Arctic, including the Alaskan Arctic (e.g. Clark et al. 2015) and Fram Strait, which have either not been analyzed in such a way that they could be included in this review or the results of analyses are not readily available.
-Acoustic data that are available from across the Arctic should be analyzed in a consistent manner so that comparisons of ambient sound levels and underwater noise can be made across this vast region.
+More valuable comparisons of ambient sound levels and underwater noise could be made if acoustic data that are available from across the Arctic are analyzed in a consistent manner.
 A continually-updated collection of metadata from all recordings across the Arctic would also be useful for future comparisons and collaborations focused on Arctic-wide impacts of underwater noise.